KieranBest/Final-Year-Project/Documentation.md

 - Change features on the animation of the staff to depict whether the user hit the note correctly or not, such as a green indicator for correct and red for incorrect
 - Display the name of the note required moving along in the animation above the staff

 Due to the amount of feedback and suggestions for the 3rd milestone, and being able to see this in the gantt chart [here](#time-management-using-gantt), it was not possible for me to complete all of the [objectives](#milestone-3-objectives).
-I created the MongoDB and created a connection using an Express Server, changing the application to a client server model using a MERN stack, however that is as far as I got due to unforeseen circumstances both academically and personally.
+I created the MongoDB and created a connection using an Express Server, changing the application to a client server model using a MERN stack due to the client and server being unable to fulfill a 'POST' request, however that is as far as I got due to unforeseen circumstances both academically and personally.
 You can see how I tried to overcome my academic issues [here](#13th-april).

 ### Results